fivetran/dbt_apple_search_ads_source/README.md

         alias: "another_id"
 ```

+> IMPORTANT: Make sure to exercise due diligence when adding metrics to these models.
+The metrics added by default have been vetted by the Fivetran team, maintaining this package for accuracy.
+There are metrics included within the source reports, such as metric averages, which may be inaccurately represented at the grain for reports created in this package.
+You must ensure that whichever metrics you pass through are appropriate to aggregate at the respective reporting levels in this package.

 #### Disabling Additional Models
 It's possible that your Apple Search Ads connector does not sync every table that this package expects.
 If your syncs exclude certain tables, it is because you either don't use that functionality in Apple Search Ads or actively excluded some tables from your syncs.
 To disable the corresponding functionality in the package, you must add the relevant variables.
 By default, the package assumes that all variables are true.
 Add variables for only the tables you want to disable.